This information on this page addresses the following:

 How will the Signs of Safety licensing be enforced?

-If unlicensed individuals or organisations continue to deliver commercial Signs of Safety training or consultancy after being requested to desist by Resolutions Consultancy or by a Regional Director, we will take legal action to protect the Signs of Safety intellectual property rights and brand.
+If unlicensed individuals or organisations continue to deliver commercial Signs of Safety training or consultancy after being requested to desist by Elia or by a Regional Director, we will take legal action to protect the Signs of Safety intellectual property rights and brand.

 What if I want to continue training and leading some form of participatory, safety-focused, strengths-based child protection work but I don’t want to be a licensed Signs of Safety trainer or consultant?

 Elia welcomes the development of child protection theory, practices, tools, methods and guidance that: